-- e.
-Identification of the Fiscal Agent (entity responsible for disbursal of Title I grant funds) Southern Iowa Rural Conservation and Development - f.
-Identification of all LWDB Staff and brief description of their role(s): Michelle Wilson, executive director: comprehensive board support duties - g.
-Identification of the competitively selected WIOA Title I Adult, Dislocated Worker, and Youth service providers: MATURA Action Corporation - h.
-Identification of the One-Stop Operator for the local area: A One-Stop Operator has not yet been designated for Southwest Iowa. - i.
+- g.
+Identification of the competitively selected WIOA Title I Adult, Dislocated Worker, and Youth service providers: Indian Hills Community College - h.
+Identification of the One-Stop Operator for the local area: Not Procured at this time. - i.
 Identification of the office locations in the local area, including: - i.
-Comprehensive One-Stop location
+Comprehensive One-Stop locations